hyperboria/docs/faq/security.md

 You could also use an [XMPP client](http://en.wikipedia.org/wiki/XMPP) that supports the [OTR](https://otr.cypherpunks.ca/) protocol, and use that to transfer PGP-encrypted data over cjdns.

 If you have good reason to protect your data (other than simply doing it on principal), then redundancy is your friend!

+If it's not completely clear from the information above, you should not store your PGP keys on your VPS either!
+Encrypt locally, protect your keys, and be mindful that others do not have physical access to the device which stores your private keys!